XuechengTan/WeatherApp/README.md

 Please make sure your browser allows this webpage to access your location in order to trigger features in this weather forecaster.

 ## Website features
 If you want to check the weather or future weather in your city or in other cities, this weather forecaster provides you with enough information.
-The weather information is collected from OpenWeather API.
+The weather information is collected from `OpenWeather API`.

 When this weather forecaster is first loaded, it shows the weather in your current place and the weather for the next 48 hours, and your current location, with additional useful information such as clothing advice for the current weather conditions and the latest local news. ![Screenshot]